 The agency is not required to acknowledge receipt of your application, which means you may not be contacted by the agency if your application is valid and able to be processed.

-However, the agency should contact you if there are problems with your application, for example if they need more information, or they need to clarify anything about the documents you want to access.
+However, the agency should contact you if there are problems with your application, for example if there's something they need you to fix, they need more information, or they need to clarify anything about the documents you want to access.
 If you want to confirm your application has been received and that there are no issues with it, you will need to contact the RTI Unit directly.

 The OIC Enquiries Service does not have access to your application but they may be able to assist you in contacting the relevant agency's RTI Unit.
 The Enquiries Service can be contacted on 07 3234 7373 or by emailing firstname.lastname@example.org.